ethanocurtis/MultiNotify/README.md

 - Supports Discord webhooks, non-Discord webhooks, channel sends, thread posting, and DMs.
 - The bot always loads your `.env` at startup for base configuration.
 - **Headless mode:** If no `DISCORD_TOKEN` is set in `.env`, MultiNotify runs webhook-only.
-  - Slash commands and all Discord-specific features (channels, threads, DMs) are disabled.
+  - Slash commands and all Discord-specific features (channels, threads, DMs) are disabled
-  - **Flair-based and keyword-based routing require the bot to be run with a Discord token at least once**, as routing rules are created via slash commands.
-  - When running fully headless without ever running as a bot, routing rules cannot be created or modified.
-  - The following features **work in pure headless mode without ever running as a bot**:
+  - The following features **work in headless mode without ever running as a bot**:
     - Reddit subreddit monitoring
     - RSS/Atom feed monitoring
     - Global keyword and flair filtering